 Routes to the Chinese markets

-There are different trading methods for Chinese business (B2B) and Chinese consumers (B2C) within mainland China and in your local market as Chinese internet purchase or visitors from China.
+There are different trading methods for Chinese businesses (B2B) and Chinese consumers (B2C) within both mainland China and in your local market as either Chinese internet purchase or visitors from China.

 Before you start please look at your business and product / service branding in China.
-If your business banding is not registered in China we recommended you correct this ASAP.
-All your Chinese marketing can be undermined by another company; Chinese or overseas, registering your business band(s) in China and reproducing your products /services locally.
+If your business branding is not registered in China, we recommended you correct this ASAP.
+All your Chinese marketing can be undermined by another company; either Chinese or overseas, by registering your business brand(s) in China and reproducing your products /services locally.

-Generally this does not apply to products purchased from outside China and posted to a consumer in China.
-The major acceptation to this rule is power rating; China voltage is 220V/50HZ.
-This is different to the UK, EU, USA, etc
+Generally, this does not apply to products purchased from outside China and posted to a consumer in China.
+The major expectation to this rule is power rating; China voltage is 220V/50HZ.
+This is different to the many countries, including UK, EU, USA.